cozyloon/Selenium_PageChainingModel/README.md

-# Selenium_PageChainingModel
+# Selenium Page-Chaining-Model
-Sample project for demo on POM and PCM
+Sample selenium project for demo on POM and Singleton pattern using PCM